alvii147/jwgo/README.md

 # Benchmark

 The full results of benchmark can be found [here](benchmark/results.txt).
-The following plots demonstrate the results of benchmarking `jwgo` against `github.com/golang-jwt/jwt`, which is the most popular Golang library for creating/parsing JWTs:
+The following plots demonstrate the results of benchmarking the performance of HMAC-SHA256 JWT creation and parsing of `jwgo` against that of `github.com/golang-jwt/jwt`, which is the most popular Golang library for creating/parsing JWTs:

 ![Runtime Benchmark Plot](benchmark/runtime_HS256.png)